klmcmillan/image_classification_sandbox/README.md

 After changes to the ```main()``` function are made, run the file, and the following will happen:

-1. Each image will be transformed into a 1D array and saved to [sklearn-like dataset](http://scikit-learn.org/stable/datasets/)
+1. Each image will be transformed into a 1D array and saved to a [sklearn-like dataset](http://scikit-learn.org/stable/datasets/)
 2. The data will be split into training and testing data
 3. The feature space of the training and testing data will be reduced to ```n_components``` number of features
 4. A KNN classifier will be trained using the training data